blockmatic/antelope-ship-reader/README.md

 `eosio-ship-reader` is a multi-threaded reactive eosio state reader written in typescript using on rxjs and `worker_threads`.

 This package allows you to subscribe to JSON streams of EOSIO state data and events in NodeJS applications whitout dealing with all the complexity.
-By connecting to the EOSIO State History websocket and deserializing it's binary messages using nodejs worker_threads to parellalize desearialization execution we are able to acomplish real-time performance.
+By connecting to the EOSIO State History websocket and deserializing it's binary messages using nodejs worker_threads to parellalize execution we are able to achieve performance required to build real-time services.

 _This is project is still on it's alpha state, you can reach us out on telegram for more information_